-Similar to the way the individual technologies are grouped into pathways in order to define the logical progression with a given path, most of the pathways defined within the modeling system are interconnected, signifying additional logical progression between various pathways.
-As before, the connections between paths designate the direction in which vehicles are allowed to advance as the modeling system evaluates technologies from these pathways for application.
+Similar to the way the individual technologies are grouped into pathways in order to define the logical progression within a given path, most of the pathways defined within the modeling system are interconnected, signifying additional logical progression between various pathways.
+As before, the connections between paths designate the direction in which vehicles are allowed to advance as the system evaluates technologies from these pathways for application.
 The directionality of the paths ensures that vehicles are only allowed to "upgrade" to a more advanced powertrain option with each successive technology application.
-Of the 20 technology pathways present in the model, almost all Engine paths, both Transmission paths, the Electrification path, and the Hybrid/Electric path are connected, as illustrated in Figure 6 below.
+Of the 21 technology pathways present in the model, almost all Engine paths, the Transmission path, the Electrification path, and all Hybrid/Electric paths are connected, as illustrated in Figure 6 below.